Amazon CloudFront is a

 An end user requests the object and Amazon CloudFront chooses the appropriate edge location.

-Amazon CloudFront goes to the origin server for the object if necessary.
+Amazon CloudFront goes to the origin server of the object if necessary.

 The edge location serves the object.